Graph is a Substrate Across Data Modalities

 \subsection{Structural Compatibility: A Unified Schema}

 To ensure structural compatibility across tasks, G-Substrate organizes graphs in a \emph{unified graph state space}.
 Building on the graph definition in Section~\ref{sec:substrate}, we denote this space as $\mathcal{G}_s = \{\, G \mid G = \{(u, r, v)\} \,\}$, where each \(G \in \mathcal{G}_s\) consists of entities \(u, v\) connected by typed edges \(r\).
+Importantly, $\mathcal{G}_s$ is not the universal set of all conceivable graphs, but a \emph{structured family} constrained by the unified schema: all elements share consistent node identifiers, typed edges following fixed conventions, and the same $(u, r, v)$ triplet format.
+Graphs that do not conform to these conventions lie outside $\mathcal{G}_s$.
+This constraint is what gives the space its utility as a shared representation: only by restricting $\mathcal{G}_s$ to a structured family do graphs from heterogeneous tasks become directly comparable and reusable.
 Graphs arising from different modalities and tasks are mapped into this common structural space, sharing consistent node identifiers, edge types, and connectivity rules.
 Figure~\ref{fig:motif_constraint_role} gives examples of this mapping.
 An event graph constructed from text and a scene graph constructed from an image are both represented as graph instances \(G \in \mathcal{G}_s\).
-Although originating from different modalities and tasks, these graphs share the same structural form, making hub-centered structural patterns (e.g., \textit{received} and \textit{horse} in the figure) comparable in \(\mathcal{G}_s\).
+Although originating from different modalities and tasks, these graphs share the same structural form, making hub-centered structural patterns (e.g., \textit{received} and \textit{horse}) comparable in \(\mathcal{G}_s\).

 Figure~\ref{fig:method}(b) provides a geometric intuition for this alignment.
 Graphs from different modalities and tasks may initially occupy disjoint regions under task-specific conventions.
 Expressing them in the unified graph state space $\mathcal{G}_s$ brings these heterogeneous constructions into a common structural region, where structurally compatible patterns become aligned.
 Importantly, this concentration arises from explicit structural representation alignment rather than from parameter sharing or feature similarity alone.